Muffin, muffin, muffin!

 It almost sounded like he was inside the garage, but that couldn’t be.
 I’m still using the garage as an isolation tool between the dogs until they can get along, and I know for a fact I haven’t let any cats in there.
 My car is parked in the driveway and as I’m looking at it I’m having a flashback.
 I run back inside for a flashlight.
 Sure enough, the mews are coming from my car.
 I lay on the ground and point my flashlight under my car, and who should I see emerging?
 Muffin.

-Muffin continues to be nervous and fearful, but he’s a sweet cat once he warms up to you.
-I’ve said a mouthful on him already.
+Muffin continues to be nervous and fearful, but he’s a sweet cat.
+I hope he doesn’t feel the need to hide it in any other precarious spots.